 The three Democracy Awards are presented in a single ceremony each year.
-Nominations for the international recipient of the Charles T. Manatt Democracy Award are due by 11:59p.m.
-EST on Friday, April 6.
+The nominations process for the international recipient of the Charles T. Manatt Democracy Award is now closed.

 The final selection of the international recipient is based on the following criteria: